 Due to mobile homes normally being smaller sized living spaces, in terms of square foot, there is far less maintenance work to spend your money on when downsizing to live in manufactured housing

 Top quality manufactured homes rarely ever cost above $100,000 to buy.
-In this way, manufactured housing ownership is significantly cheaper than buying a traditional home.
+In this way, manufactured housing ownership is significantly more affordable than buying a traditional home.

-We seriously recommend that young people look at the homes available on the market, as well as looking through various mobile home parks, and see what they offer residents.
-You will find that overall, it costs a lot less to live in one of these homes than in a traditional one.
+We seriously recommend that young people look at the homes available on the market, as well as looking through various mobile home parks, to see what is out there.
+You will find that, overall, it costs a lot less to live in one of these homes than in a traditional one.

 Mobile home parks have a sociable and community-focussed feel to them